How to Run Docker on Proxmox the Right Way (and Avoid Common Mistakes)

 • Docker changes system network configurations

-• It can interfere with the bridges and virtual networks Proxmox uses for VMs and LXCs
+• Sometimes bridges and virtual networks Proxmox uses for VMs and LXCs might get changed

-• It also complicates updates and recovery because now your host is responsible for running both Proxmox and Docker workloads
+• Updates and recovery get dicey because now your host is responsible for running both Proxmox and Docker

-• If you ever need to rebuild or update Proxmox, you risk wiping out your containers or configuration.
+• If you ever need to rebuild or update Proxmox, you will have an issue if you wipe out your containers or configuration.

-The much better approach is to run Docker inside a VM or an LXC container that’s dedicated to it.
-This isolates Docker from the Proxmox host.
-It also gives you more control over resources, and makes backups simpler and disaster recovery more seamless.
+It is generally better I think, to run Docker inside a VM or an LXC container that’s dedicated to it.
+This isolates Docker from the Proxmox host so you don’t have the challenges we mention above.
+It also gives you more control over resources, and when it comes to backup and disaster recovery using something like Proxmox Backup Server, it is much easier.

 Running docker stacks